mcgonagle/mcgonagle/README.md

 Since childhood, Thomas has prioritized and emphasized human service and has always had a genuine passion for technology.
 Thomas is adept at recognizing and personally investing in open source market-leading platforms.
 He uses this insight and his genuine desire for service to help his customers with their most difficult continuous delivery problems.

 ## Preparedness
- My personal slogan is *In Omnia Paratus* which means prepared in all things, or "ready for anything".
-Being organized and ready for anything makes me comfortable and ready to take on the world.
-One way this manifests itself is I am a mobile productivity nerd.
-I carry a large backpack and a small daypack full of everything I need to get the job done.
+ Thomas' personal slogan is *In Omnia Paratus* which means prepared in all things, or "ready for anything".
+Being organized and ready for anything makes him most comfortable and ready to take on the world.
+One way this manifests itself is he is a mobile productivity nerd.
+He carries a large backpack and a small daypack full of everything he needs to get the job done.
 What ever that job is.
-It also manifests itself through my need to be prepared for meetings and client engagements.
+It also manifests itself through his need to be prepared for meetings and client engagements.

  ## Military Family
- I come from a very military family and this has definitely shaped me.
-My family has fought and served in every war going back to the (revolutionary war)[https://twitter.com/mcgonagle/status/1041192434816962560].
-I didn't serve, primarily because I wasn't drafted.
-I do consider my 7 years working for the FAA as a contractor to be my service to the country.
+  Thomas comes from a very military family and this has definitely shaped him.
+His family has fought and served in every war going back to the (revolutionary war)[https://twitter.com/mcgonagle/status/1041192434816962560].
+He didn't serve, but considers his 7 years working for the FAA as a contractor to be his civil service to the country.

  ## Professionality
  Boston is a very reserved business culture.
-I went to a business focused school for undergraduate and graudate school, and the combination of growing up in Boston and coming up going to Bentley has shaped me.
-I am most comfortable being formal with customers.
-With that said, I do strive to create high quality relationships with my customers.
-I am proud to say I have become friends with several customers and see them socially outside of work.
+Thomas went to a business focused school for undergraduate and graudate school, and the combination of growing up in Boston and coming up going to Bentley has shaped him.
+He is most comfortable being formal with customers.
+With that said, he does strive to create high quality relationships with customers.
+Thomas is proud to say he has become friends with several customers and sees them socially outside of work.

 ## My values
-My values were heavily influenced by my experience growing up playing sports and participating in the Boy Scouts.
-I strive to be the very best teammate I can be, and to live by the Scout Law as an adult.
+Thomas' values were heavily influenced by his experience growing up playing sports and participating in the Boy Scouts.
+Thomas strives to be the very best teammate he can be, and to live by the Scout Law as an adult.

 A Great Teammate:
 - Gives Relentless Effort